flack/midgard-portable/README.md

    It is impossible to get Doctrine to accept `0` as a value.
 So existing database tables must be updated.
 You can do so by running the `midgard-portable schema` command

- - When converting a Midgard1 database directly to midgard-portable (with `openpsa/installer`), the primary kay of the repligard table will change.
+ - When converting a Midgard1 database directly to midgard-portable (with `openpsa/installer`), the primary key of the repligard table will change.
 In some situations, Doctrine may not be able to do this automatically, if you get an exception during the conversion, you can work around it by removing the primary key directly from the database